technipelago/grails-crm-product-ui/README.md

 - Project Management

-## Product UI Plugin
+## Product Management User Interface
-This plugin provides product administration user interface.
+This plugin is part of the Grails CRM eco-system and provides a product management user interface based on Twitter Bootstrap.
+It depends on the [crm-product](https://github.com/goeh/grails-crm-product) plugin for services and persistence.